sipims/redex/README.md

 ## TO-DO

-- Code is still dirty
+- Namespace for Multiple Indexes (actually now I use multiple Redex instances...)
+- OR searching
 - API for rebuild index
 - API for DELETE items
+- Code is still dirty

 ## License